forevrknght/css-introduction-assignment-forevrknght/README.md

 - create a section that has at least 2 Hover effects.

-- Create a heater and footer
+- Create a header and footer

 ```html
 <section class=""> </section>